-15. The state with the second-highest amount in retirement savings is Alaska.
+16. The state with the lowest amount in retirement savings is Hawaii.

 Personal Savings Rate by Country

-22. National pensions and health insurance greatly reduce the amount of money people save for retirement.
+20. National pensions and health insurance significantly reduce the amount of money people save for retirement.

-For example, in Finland, there’s no real need for people to save up a substantial amount as they are taken care of in retirement, whereas in the US, people have to rely on their savings in their later years.
+For example, in Finland, there’s no real need for people to save up a substantial amount as they are taken care of in retirement.
+In contrast, in the US, people have to rely on their savings in their later years.

-23. In times of economic decline, many politicians feel that consumer spending is more important for the economy than savings.
+25. Many politicians feel that consumer spending is more important for the economy than savings in times of economic decline.

 (World Economic Forum)

-However, the truth is that more savings means more money is being invested, which results in better economic growth.
+However, the truth is that more savings mean more money is being invested, which results in better economic growth.

 (World Economic Forum)

-401k plans are retirement savings accounts that are created by employers to help their employees prepare for their financial future.
+401k plans are retirement savings accounts that employers create to help their employees prepare for their financial future.
 In short, employees can contribute to their 401k plan through automatic payroll withdrawal, and their employers then go on to match that amount.